Content Courtesy of USAA Member Community

 The first and most important step in preparing for a new school year in a new town is to communicate with your children.
 Talk to them about new school options and, if possible, let them play a role in choosing the school they would like to attend.
 If you are choosing between a few schools, a website like SchoolQuest (specifically designed for military children) can be very helpful.
 Discuss with your child what each school has to offer and make a decision together.
 When it comes time to select specific classes, be sure to include them in that decision-making process as well.

 Schedule a meeting with your child’s new teacher or principal before the school year starts.
 This will ease some of the nervous energy about starting fresh at a new school.
 If possible, arrange for a tour of the school, so on the first day, your child will have a good idea where to find restrooms, classrooms, and the cafeteria.

-After a school is selected, have a family discussion about expectations.
+After you have selected a school, have a family discussion about expectations.
 Discuss changes in curriculum and let your child know what grades and study habits you expect from them.
 This is also a good time to talk about activities your child might like to participate in, and how they will balance them with school work.

 Next, ease back into a school routine.
-This includes starting to set an earlier bed time and waking up a little earlier each day.
+This includes starting to set an earlier bed time each day.
 It’s also a good idea to start serving meals and snacks around the same time the kids will be eating in school.
 Practice the morning before school at least once to avoid any morning meltdowns (this means having backpacks packed, papers signed, outfits picked out, etc. the night before)!
 Here is a list of ten healthy make-ahead breakfasts for a less stressful morning meal.